When you file your taxes, you have two options for filing your return with the Internal Revenue Service (IRS): electronically or by mail.

 The IRS provides a list of acceptable filing options on its website, Including the following options:

 - Hire a tax professional to prepare your return.

 There are particular requirements for e-filing or paper filing if you use these programs.

 In the unlikely event your identity is stolen and the thief files a tax return with your information, your e-filed return will be rejected by the IRS as a duplicate.
 You must file a paper tax return in this case and mail it in with Form 14039, the”Identity Theft Affidavit,” notifying the IRS of the matter.

 - E-filing is quickly and provides several free options

 - Internet or website outages can cause frustrating delays for e-filers.

-- Paper filing requires more time than e-filing and can be overpowering.
+- Paper filing requires more time than e-filing and can be overwhelming.

-- Alternatives to filing taxes in your include hiring a tax professional or participating in filing assistance programs.
+- Alternatives to filing taxes on your own include hiring a tax pro or participating in filing assistance programs.